con/opfvta-reexecution/paper/notes/sfn.md

 --- keep scraps for reuse
 Data analysis procedures encapsulate both computational and domain expertise, and therefore their codification constitutes a cornerstone element of scientific work.

+In order to assure the robustness of data analysis, it is therefore of crucial importance for all constituent instructions to be not only recorded and accessible, but also formatted in such a way as to reliably support reexecution.